Create Index Java with GroupDocs.Search | Comprehensive Indexing and Reporting Guide

 Implementation Guide

 Creating an index is the first step in enabling search capabilities for your document collections.
-This feature allows you to specify a folder where all index data will be stored.
+Below is a minimal example that sets up the index folder.

 import com.groupdocs.search.*;